15 Weeks Pregnant: The 15th Week Of Pregnancy

 The easiest way to begin sleeping on your side is to use several extra pillows or a pregnancy pillow.
 A pregnancy pillow supports your entire body and can range from $40 to $100 or more.
 Many women find placing pillows behind their backs and between their knees just as comfortable and less expensive.

 Pregnancy Week 15: Tips for mom’s partner

 Does your partner need help getting to sleep at night and staying that way?
-Help her adjust her pillows so that she can get comfortable.
-Offer to give her a foot rub or back massage right before bed so that she is very relaxed and can fall asleep more easily.
+Help her adjust her pillows so she can get comfortable.
+Offer to give her a foot rub or back massage right before bed so she is very relaxed and can fall asleep more easily.
 If you get up in the night or before her in the morning, be sensitive to her sleeping, and remember that it can take her a long time to fall back asleep if she is awoken.